Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

   slowOpThresholdMs: 0
 ```

 The dataset comes from an existing project in use with Mongo and is composed of several collections.
-The data is structured as specified in the FHIR message exchange format standards.
+The data is structured as specified in the [FHIR][FHIR] message exchange format standards.

 While this research can be considered as a standalone paper, we are planning to use it as starting point for future studies.